Trump says he does not want war after attack on Saudi oil facilities

 "We assure the Saudi regime that our long arm can reach any place we choose and at the time of our choosing," Sarea tweeted.
 "We warn companies and foreigners against being near the plants that we struck because they are still in our sights."

-U.S. officials say they believe that the attacks came from the opposite direction, possibly from Iran itself rather than Yemen, and may have involved cruise missiles.
+U.S. officials say they believe the attacks came from the opposite direction, possibly from Iran itself rather than Yemen, and may have involved cruise missiles.
 Wherever the attacks were launched, however, they believe Iran is to blame.

-The attacks have raised questions about how the kingdom, one of the world's top spenders on weaponry, much of it supplied by U.S. companies, was unable to protect oil plants from attack.
+The attacks have raised questions about how Saudi Arabia, one of the world's top spenders on weaponry, much of it supplied by U.S. companies, was unable to protect oil plants from attack.

 Sensing a commercial opening, President Vladimir Putin said Russia was ready to help Saudi Arabia by providing Russian-made air defence systems to protect Saudi infrastructure.